Rays vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has 68 hits with 10 doubles, nine home runs, 12 walks and 30 RBI.
-He's also stolen one base.
+- Bichette has put up 70 hits with 11 doubles, nine home runs and 12 walks.
+He has driven in 30 runs with two stolen bases.

-- Bichette will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .292 with an RBI.
+- Bichette will look for his fifth straight game with a hit in this contest.
+During his last five outings he is batting .375 with a double.

 Bichette Recent Games